The Mediterranean

 On the rugged rocky coasts, which usually continue under water, the diver sees organisms under larger boulders, or at cave entrances and rock breakthroughs, which one can otherwise only find at greater depths.

-This is due to the clearly perceptible cooling under the most pronounced thermocline layers, but above all due to the light conditions, which are very similar in crevices, under rock roofs and in caves to those that prevail at greater depths.
-Sponges, moss animals, colorful nudibranchs , but also typical Mediterranean fish like the Conger, sea peacock and much more. are to be admired.
+This is due to the clearly perceptible cooling under the mostly pronounced thermoclines, but above all due to the light conditions, which in crevices, under rock roofs and in caves are very similar to those that prevail at greater depths.
+Sponges, moss animals, colorful nudibranchs, but also typical Mediterranean fish such as the conger, sea peacock and many more can be admired.